jvanmeter/cloudforms-workshops/www-default/workshop-lab-1.md

 * **Clusters** – Provide high availability and load balancing for a group of hosts.
 Clusters are groupings of compute hosts that share similar resources such as network and storage.
 * **Virtual Machines** – Operating systems running under a hypervisor.
 * **Datastores** – Storage locations that contain virtual images and disks.
 * **Cloud Providers** – A cloud provider is a computing platform that manages instances and allows building of multi-tenant infrastructure services independent from underlying hypervisors.
-Cloud providers supported by CloudForms are Amazon EC2 and OpenStack.
+Cloud providers supported by CloudForms are Amazon EC2, OpenStack, and Google Compute Engine (GCE).
 * **Availability Zones** – Logical or physical groupings of cloud resources.
 * **Tenants** – Cloud computing provides a common software platform.
 Tenants share the platform but are completely isolated from one another.
 They have their own data, network and security.
 * **Flavors** – Cloud computing offers infrastructure as a service.
 A flavor describes a specific type of instance and what kind of resources are made available to the instance.
 All instances are created from a type of flavor.